justinfranken/TradingStratTester/README.md

 MAX_DAYS = [59, 729, 10**1000]
 ```

-[!CAUTION]
+> [!CAUTION]
-In order to have a correctly working project you have to add the maximum
-possible history in the same order in **MAX_DAYS** as you have included frequencies in
-**FREQUENCIES** and also subtract one day from that history as you can see in the
+> In order to have a correctly working project you have to add the maximum possible history in the same order in **MAX_DAYS** as you have included frequencies in **FREQUENCIES** and also subtract one day from that history as you can see in the table above.
-example above.
-For infinity history just write 10 \*\* 1000.

 ## Pictures / Analysis results ?!